Your First Analysis

 NoteAbout Dataset Size

-This tutorial uses 500 samples × 2,000 SNPs for quick execution and web performance.
-Real genomic studies typically analyze much larger datasets:
+This tutorial uses 500 samples × 2,000 SNPs for quick execution.
+Real genomic studies typically analyse much larger datasets:

 • GWAS: 10,000–1,000,000 samples × 500,000–10,000,000 SNPs